Milestone man Lyon spins Australia to thumping Ashes win

 Lyon, who finished with 4-91 for the second innings, had been stranded on 399 wickets since the series-deciding defeat to India in January at the same venue but wasted no time turning the contest on its head on Saturday.

-That broke a crucial 162-run stand Malan had built with captain Joe Root on day three that had frustrated Australia's bowlers and stretched into a third session.
+That broke a crucial 162-run stand Malan had built with Root on day three that had frustrated Australia's bowlers and stretched into a third session.

+"The way I look at it, the next wicket is always the hardest to get.
+It doesn’t matter what number it is," said Lyon.

+"Amazing morning.
+It was incredible.
+Amazing crowd and to tick off a personal milestone is fantastic but even better to top it off with a pretty outstanding win."

 England promptly lost three wickets for 11 runs with a fired-up Cameron Green having Root caught for 89, the England skipper denied a maiden hundred in Australia yet again.

-Ben Stokes and Jos Buttler combined for a 32-run partnership before Australia captain Pat Cummins intervened, squaring up Stokes with a short ball that sent an edge flying to Green in the gully.
+Ben Stokes and Jos Buttler combined for a 32-run partnership before Cummins intervened, squaring up Stokes with a short ball that sent an edge flying to Green in the gully.

-Lyon nabbed his third wicket when Ollie Robinson top-edged an attempted reverse-sweep and then his fourth by bowling Mark Wood.
+Lyon nabbed his third wicket when Robinson top-edged an attempted reverse-sweep and then his fourth by bowling Wood.

 Green completed England's humiliation with his second wicket by having Chris Woakes caught behind for 16 to wrap up the innings.